Senior Director, Special Events

 - Oversee Foundation’s calendar of events.

-- Develop detailed event timelines and run-of-show for successful execution of events, including preparation of event briefings for staff and volunteers several days prior to each event.
+- Develop detailed event timelines and run-of-show for successful execution of events, including preparing event briefings for staff and volunteers several days prior to each event.

 - Oversee the development of print and online materials associated with each event, including website, invitation, program, etc.